Pentecost in Hamlet? (Updated 2025)

 [1] See Naseeb Shaheen, Biblical References in Shakespeare’s Plays, 534-563, for many examples not mentioned below.

-Some of these are explicit (such as Hamlet's "Let be" to Horatio, which is often noted as an echo of Mary to the angel Gabriel at the Annunciation, but more exactly, a quote of Jesus to John the Baptist at the River Jordan).
+Some of these are explicit (such as Hamlet's "Let be" to Horatio, often noted as an echo of Mary to the angel Gabriel at the Annunciation, but more exactly, a quote of Jesus to John the Baptist at the River Jordan).

-Others are only implied such as Ophelia holding the book Polonius gives her to read while he and Polonius spy on Hamlet (3.1), with Ophelia and book as a visual echo of prayer book illustrations of Mary reading a book of psalms at the Annunciation:
+Others are only implied such as Ophelia holding the book Polonius gives her to read while he and Polonius spy on Hamlet (3.1), with Ophelia and book as a visual echo of prayer book illustrations of Mary reading a book of psalms at the Annunciation.

-Or the structural plot echoes of Jonah's sea voyage in Hamlet's (5.2):
+Or the structural plot echoes of Jonah's sea voyage in Hamlet's (5.2).

-Or of the Emmaus tale in the graveyard scene (5.1):
+Or of the Emmaus tale in the graveyard scene (5.1): https://pauladrianfried.blogspot.com/2018/05/emmaus-in-hamlet-in-emmaus-story-1.html

 Various critics have noted the detail of Gertrude offering to wipe the face of her son Hamlet during his duel with Laertes, like a woman of Jerusalem (or "Veronica") wiping the face of Christ on the way to the crucifixion.